ElandVarse/100-days-of-code/log.md

 ### Day 0: January 3, 2020

-//Writing this diary in english to improve my skills in the language.
+//Writing this diary in english to improve my skills in this language.

 **Today's Progress**: Started a new challenge in front-end area to clean and increase a HTML/CSS/Javascript code.
 Learned and used a lot of things about html structure and how to stylize a span checkbox.